dearminder/StoneDrop/README.md

 Random Drop from Stone

 Todo:
-- Fix Diamonds not dropping
+- Add enchantments Support
-- Add Damonds drop to all pickaxes for level less than 12
+- Add Correct Values of Amounts for redstone and lapis
 - Remove drop from ores